Victron MPPT Charge Controllers are Professional Grade

 Self-Consumption

 Self-consumption is the power that the controller needs to operate.
 This is why the controller is not 100% efficient.
-The charge circuit and discharge circuit voltage drop also refer to the internal workings of the controller.

 Temperature Compensation